avive/rpost/prover/analysis.md

 - n is also height of merkle proof of store data (incl entrie leaf sibling)
 - p* := prob to find a path probe in a try = k / T = k / 2^n (paper denotation)
 - e := expected # of tries to find a valid path probe = 1 / p* = 2^n / k (paper denotation).
 See page 7: Ω(T/k) attempts
+- p := difficulty param in (0,1).
+- l := log2(1/p) - # of bits to store per entry.
+Can also be viewed as difficulty param

 #### Computing the expected number of random file access read ops